Skip to main content

 Heavier and Cleaner Lifting

-• With a total lift capacity of 400 MT, we’ll have the heaviest lift capacity on the U.S. West Coast with faster off-loading speeds.
+• With a total lift capacity of 400 MT, we have the heaviest lift capacity on the U.S. West Coast with faster off-loading speeds.

 • Enables the U.S. West Coast to handle cargo previously only handled by Gulf ports.

-• Not only are the cranes all electric, the cargo moves they will handle will also support various electrification projects throughout the U.S. Southwest including project, solar, and wind power.
+• Not only are the cranes all electric, the cargo moves they can handle also support various electrification projects throughout the U.S. Southwest including project, solar, and wind power.

 • Our current breakbulk carriers that transport the heavy cargo these cranes can handle include G2 Ocean, Saga-Welco, and U.S. Ocean (Jones Act).